Sahitya Akademi: History

+The logo of Sahitya Akademi was designed by Satyajit Ray.

 Constitution and structure

 The Sahitya Akademi was constituted by the Government of India by a resolution passed on 15 December 1952.
 It was formally inaugurated on 12 March 1954.
 It initially functioned under executive order, but was subsequently registered as a society under the Indian Societies Registration Act, 1860.
 The constitution of the Sahitya Akademi provides that it shall be run by three authorities — a General Council, an Executive Board, and a Finance Committee.

 The General Council is empowered to elect a president and vice-president, from a panel of three candidates chosen by the executive board.
 In addition to these, the executive board appoints a secretary, who functions as both the Secretary of the Akademi and as ex-officio secretary of all three governing bodies.

 General Council

 The General Council of the Sahitya Akademi operates for a term of five years, following which it is reconstituted.
 It meets once a year and performs several important functions, including appointing the Akademi's president and vice-president, electing members of the executive board, framing rules and procedures for the Akademi, and electing fellows on the recommendation of the board.

 The General Council consists of the following members: